Palette-Labs-Inc/registry/rfcs/00010-remote-procedure-calls.md

 - When encoding `boolean` parameters, the strings `true` and `false` should be used (strings should not be quoted).
 - If a `default` value is included in the schema, it should be included in every request to ensure consistent caching behavior.

-Request and response body content types can be specified in NSDL.
+Request and response body content types can be specified in a NSDL definition file.

 ### Error Responses
 All unsuccessful responses should adhere to a standardized error response schema.
 The `Content-Type` should be `application/json`, and the payload should consist of a JSON object with the following fields:
 - `error` (string, required): type name of the error (generic ASCII constant, no whitespace)
 - `message` (string, optional): description of the error, appropriate for display to humans

 The error type should correspond to an error name specified in the endpoint's NSDL schema.
-This facilitates more precise error-handling by client software.
-This is especially recommended for status codes such as `400`, `500`, and `502`, where additional information can be beneficial.
+This facilitates more precise error-handling by clients.

 ### Blob Upload and Download
 - Blobs can have *any* MIME type
-- Blobs are not stored directly in [data repos](./00006-data-repositories.md), and are not directly associated with an `RDSID`.
+- Blobs are not stored directly in [data repos](./00006-data-repositories.md)

 TODO: update docs afte defining the api spec for handling blobs / media types.